nss-evening-cohort-8/bangazon-inc/orientation/exercises/05_CLASSES.md

 ## Setup

 1. File > New > Project (<kbd>Alt</kbd> , <kbd>F</kbd> , <kbd>N</kbd> , <kbd>P</kbd>)
-1. Select `Console App (.NET Framework)` and give your project the name of a company.
+1. Select `Console App (.NET Core)` and give your project the name of a company.
 1. Choose a directory location for your project.
 1. Press Enter / Click OK